 Sophomores are invited to participate in one of five overnight Agape retreats (Agape is the Greek word for "unconditional love").
 Retreatants will examine their "love" relationships and growth in their ability to truly love (self, peers, family, and God).
-Retreatants leave on a Friday after school and end Saturday at 5:00 pm.
+Retreatants leave on a Friday after school and the retreat ends Saturday at 5:00 pm.
 Parents are invited to the closing mass at 4:15 P.M. in the chapel.
 The expectation is that retreatants participate in the entirety of the retreat without leaving early.

 Agape 1: September 23-24